puneeth579/jsonsrv/README.md

 -32602|Invalid input|Invalid service input.
 Returned when received input does not meet schema restrictions and when action `execute(..)` method throws an `IllegalArgumentException`
 -32000|Security error| In case of a `SecurityException` thrown by action method `execute(..)` -32001|Application error|Error contemplated by the application logic.
 In case of a checked exception thrown by action method `execute(..)`
 -32002|HTTP invalid method|The request method is not allowed by target resource.
-In case of a GET request to an unsafe action or of a POST request to a safe action.
+In case of a GET request to an unsafe action.
 -32603|Internal error|In an internal error occurs or action method `execute(..)` throws an unchecked (runtime) exception.

 ###HTTP response